GEO9411 – Field Course in Glacial and Periglacial Geomorphology/Geocryology

 Recommended previous knowledge

 This course consist of a 5-8 days supervised field course and excursion.
 During the field course, intensive lectures are given every day (c.
 10 hours).
 A presentation of a given subject in class during the field course is required.
-It has to be delivered a project report demanding on substantial work after end of the field course (group work).
-The project rapport is based on data gathered during the field course, and has be approved in fullfilment to pass the course.
+It has to be delivered a project report demanding substantial work after the end of the field course (group work).
+The project report is based on data gathered during the field course and has to be approved in order to pass the course.